Common Name: “Violet Gray Bolete”

 Tells: Purplish stem is marbled or streaked w/white, & browns w/age.
 Cap is similar but browner, often w/a whitish bloom.
 Bitter, white cap flesh DNS.

 Other Information: The stem may have a tiny bit of netting at the very top, and may bruise olive or olive-brown.
-Compare to T. violatinctus, which is more pink than purple w/a cap that bruises violet, and T. rubrobrunneus, which has more brown.
+Compare to T. violatinctus, which is more pink than purple, has a cap that bruises violet, and tends to be buggy (plumbeoviolaceus rarely has bugs).
+Also compart to T. rubrobrunneus, which has more brown.
 All are absolutely beautiful, meaty mushrooms.
 It’s a genuine shame they taste so awful.

 Edibility: Avoid.
 Too bitter to eat.